z5labs/battlebots/docs/content/research_and_development/adrs/0005-battlebot-universe-topological-properties.md

 - **[ADR-0006: BattleBot Universe Physics Laws](0006-battlebot-universe-physics-laws.md)**: Physics properties (friction, collisions, gravity) that govern movement mechanics in this spatial system

+- **[ADR-0007: Bot Movement Mechanics](0007-bot-movement-mechanics.md)**: Defines how bots apply thrust forces to control their movement within this spatial system

-- **[ADR-0007: Bot Characteristics System](0007-bot-characteristics-system.md)**: Speed and Mass characteristics that govern movement in this spatial system
+- **[ADR-0008: Bot Characteristics System](0008-bot-characteristics-system.md)**: Mass and other characteristics that govern movement and combat in this spatial system

-- **[ADR-0008: Equipment and Loadout System](0008-equipment-loadout-system.md)**: Equipment that modifies movement capabilities within this spatial framework
+- **[ADR-0009: Equipment and Loadout System](0009-equipment-loadout-system.md)**: Equipment that modifies characteristics and movement capabilities within this spatial framework

-- **[ADR-0009: Bot Actions and Resource Management](0009-bot-actions-resource-management.md)**: Movement and combat actions that operate within this spatial system
+- **[ADR-0010: Bot Actions and Resource Management](0010-bot-actions-resource-management.md)**: Movement and combat actions that operate within this spatial system

 - **[POC User Journey](../user-journeys/0001-poc.md)**: Proof of concept implementation using this spatial foundation